IriniStivi/LF10-Formular/README.md

 # LF10-Formular

 Simple form for school.
-Fixed width, dirty code, only tested in Chrome.
+Fixed width and height (1200x800), dirty code, only tested in Chrome.